ofadipe/WDI_Assignment1/documentation.md

 This Autouria website allows users to see different &quot;stops&quot; such as food and drink, and events.
 Users can also sort it by group context.
 Alongside this there is a toggle button that allows you to toggle accessible places.

 ## Homepage
+In this section I will discuss the contents of the homepage.
 ### Dropdown

 ![Drop Down with toggle shown](wdi_screenshots/Screenshot99.png)